A lifelong Iowa City resident, ready to serve.

 Since 2011, Laura has been an attorney in Iowa City.
 She is now an owner and managing partner at Hayek, Moreland, Smith & Bergus, LLP.
 Laura is also a professional mediator and works in collaborative law.
-Laura lives with her husband, Nick, and their seventh-grade daughter, Evelyn, in southeast Iowa City, a few blocks from the house where Laura was born.
+Laura lives with her husband, Nick, and their eighth-grade daughter, Evelyn, in southeast Iowa City, a few blocks from the house where Laura was born.

 Laura is ready to apply her leadership, good judgment, and thoughtful decisions to city council.
 Laura will work to build consensus and to keep the City of Iowa City on track.
 She is asking for your support.
 Laura wants a chance to do the work.